 If you’re looking for a bonafide James Bond location in the UK then, much of the time, you’ll either need a time machine or a valid pass to the sound stages at Pinewood Studios.
 But, particularly in the more recent Bond movies, there has been an increased amount of on-location shooting around the capital.
-Combine this with the destinations name-checked by Ian Fleming in the original novels and you’ll find enough sites to make for a tour of, naturally, London’s more chi-chi neighbourhoods.
-Here’s our guide for the spots and streets to visit to truly get to know the clubs, restaurants, hotels and even homesteads where Bond drinks, swaggers, sleeps and, occasionally, kills.
+Combine this with the destinations name-checked by Ian Fleming in the original novels and you’ll find enough sites to make a tour of.
+Here’s our guide to the clubs, restaurants, hotels and even homesteads where Bond drinks, swaggers, sleeps and, occasionally, kills.

 Reform Club, Pall Mall

 You’ll need to be a guest of an existing member to gain entry to this, one of the most prestigious of the West End gentleman’s clubs.
 If you can somehow get through the doors then be sure to make a beeline for the upstairs drawing room.
 For it was here, back in 2002, that Madonna and Pierce Brosnan went toe to toe in a fencing lesson scene from the mostly abysmal Die Another Day film.
 Later that decade, the club appeared again in the almost as disappointing Quantum of Solace, where it doubled up as the Foreign Office for a visit by Daniel Craig.